pettarin/rb_smil_emulator/README.md

 * Thanks to _Giulio Cesare Solaroli_ for a useful discussion about JS
 * Thanks to _torazaburo_ for answering my question about [how to make iBook turn page with JS](http://stackoverflow.com/questions/16922631/make-ibooks-turn-page-in-reflow-mode-with-javascript-embedded-in-the-displayed)

-Please feel free to send me your feedback about this JS code (my email address can be found in the source code header), and/or fork and improve it!
+Please feel free to send me your feedback about this project (my email address can be found in the source code header), and/or fork and improve it!